-The cabinet control logic (CCL) module is located in the upper rear of the system and expander cabinets, behind the control panel area.
+The cabinet control logic (CCL) module is located in the upper rear of the cabinet, behind the control panel.
 The CCL module has four PIU LEDs.
 At power-up, a PIU LED goes on to indicate that power is present in the PIU power regulators.
-Note that PIUs 5 and 6 in the upper portion of the expander cabinet(s) have no PIU LEDs on the CCL.
-The CCL module has its own power LED to indicate that power is present on the module.
-You can see the CCL LEDs with the rear door open, viewed at an angle through a cutout hole (see Figure A-5).
+The CCL module also has its own power LED to indicate that power is present on the module.
+You can see the CCL LEDs when the rear door is open (see Figure A-5).